ashokviswa96/Perf-Matters/README.md

 steps I took to increase the score above 90 are as follows:
   * Eliminated render-blocking CSS:
-   1. Added the media="print"  attribute for the external style sheet for print styles.
+      * Added the media="print"  attribute for the external style sheet for print styles.
-   2. Inlined the CSS by including it into the HTML document.
+      * Inlined the CSS by including it into the HTML document.
   * Eliminated render-blocking JavaScript by adding the HTML async attribute to GA script.
-  * optimised the images used on the page .
+  * Optimised the images used on the page .
   * Added media="none" attribute for fonts.

   After making changes the score increased to 94/100 for mobile and 93/100 for desktop.